 Functions and composition of both CIC and CIB are clearly distinct.
 Whilst CIC is representative of professionals within the industry, CIB extends beyond the professional groups to include contractor representatives, representatives of sub-contractors, clients and other identifiable bodies within the UK construction industry.
 The clear distinction between the two bodies justifies the need for these two vital industry groups.
 The fact that CIB was replaced by the diversified Strategic Forum for Construction justifies the continued relevance of the CIB.
-It can be concluded that adapting or replicating bodies similar to the UK construction industry will contribute to the overall development of the industry in Ghana.
+It can be concluded that adapting or replicating bodies similar to the UK construction industry"s CIC and CIB for the Ghanaian industry will contribute to the overall development of the industry in Ghana.

 In terms of the further development of the industry, the formation of Constructing Excellence in 2003 as the amalgamation of several previous initiatives and groupings confirms the relevance of a single point of responsibility for promoting excellence in the construction industry.
-The UK construction industry's experience of demonstration projects provided an opportunity to showcase what is good about the UK construction industry.
+The UK construction industry"s experience of demonstration projects provided an opportunity to showcase what is good about the UK construction industry.
 Identifying and celebrating best practice and excellence provides a strong motivation for others to aspire unto excellence.
 This is a key factor for the success and impact within their respective jurisdictions of the Baldridge Award, EFQM and the Deming Prize.
 Demonstration Projects in the UK construction industry provides a similar motivation for excellence whilst helping to raise awareness of what constitutes best practice.
 In the Ghanaian context, notwithstanding predominant perception of underperformance amongst Ghanaian contractors, there are instances of excellence in the management and delivery of construction projects resulting in showpiece projects.
 Such "demonstration projects" need to be identified and used as examples to educate Ghanaian contractors on standards of excellence and how to achieve the identified standards.
-Local "demonstration projects" will have a greater potential to motivate local contractors unlike projects taken countries from geographically different regions with different social, political and environmental backgrounds.
+Local "demonstration projects" will have a greater potential to motivate local contractors since they will have been undertaken in circumstances common to all Ghanaian contractors unlike projects taken countries from geographically different regions with different NO BAS social, political and environmental backgrounds.